 This misdemeanor offense also can lead to up to six (6) months in county jail.17

 If you or loved one is charged with Penal Code 409 & 416 PC failure to disperse and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+Our California criminal defense lawyers provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.
 We also invite you to watch our video on "failure to disperse" in California (Penal Code 409 .

 1 Penal Code 409